hpe-storage/scod/docs/flexvolume_driver/hpe_3par_primera_installer/index.md

 !!! important
     Using HPE 3PAR/Primera Storage with Kubernetes 1.15 and newer, please use the [HPE CSI Driver for Kubernetes](https://github.com/hpe-storage/csi-driver).

-Source code and developer documentation is available in the [hpe-storage/python-hpedockerplugin](https://github.com/hpe-storage/python-hpedockerplugin) GitHub repo.
+Source code is available in the [hpe-storage/python-hpedockerplugin](https://github.com/hpe-storage/python-hpedockerplugin) GitHub repo.

 [TOC]